vikas-kundu/bazinga/README.md

 sudo chmod +x install.sh
 sudo ./install.sh
 ```
 This will install nodejs and the necessary packages for you.
-Now for it to function fully, you also need an API key from this [clicking here](https://iknowwhatyoudownload.com/en/api/).
+Now for it to function fully, you also need an API key from [clicking here](https://iknowwhatyoudownload.com/en/api/).

 ![screenshot](https://raw.githubusercontent.com/vikas-kundu/bazinga/main/screenshots/apikey.png)
  This key is necessary if you wish to perform info gathering.
 Else for only credentials harvesting, no need for the key.
 Finally, save the key in the bazinga/config/options.js file and you are good to go.